maxxx-Y/Face-Recognition-Sign-In/README.md

 | 2019/6/3  | Fix the bug that students can upload multiple faces.                                                                                                      |
 | 2019/6/7  | All down.                                                                                                                                                 |

-## Problems encountered and solved
+## Problems Encountered and Solved

 | Date      | Problems                                                                                                                        |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------- |